LumoRez07/Flow/README.md

 </p>

 > [!CAUTION]
-> If you ar encountering scaling issues please download the latest version (1.8.3)
+> If you are encountering scaling issues please download the latest version (1.8.3)

 ## Flow is available on
 <div align="center">